Chart Color Schemes

 Educational achievement in Stoneville places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is high, with 26.6% currently enrolled in formal education.
-This includes 9.0% in primary, 8.7% in secondary, and 3.5% in tertiary education.
+Educational participation is notably high, with 26.6% of residents currently enrolled in formal education.
+This includes 9.0% in primary education, 8.7% in secondary education, and 3.5% pursuing tertiary education.

 Frequently Asked Questions - Education